-The side effects of Rimadyl are mostly attributable to liver, kidney, and gastrointestinal problems: in some dogs, Rimadyl causes ulceration and bleeding in the gut, damage to the kidney function, and liver failure due to Hepatotoxicity, all of which are potentially fatal.
+The side effects of Rimadyl in dogs are mostly attributable to liver, kidney, and gastrointestinal problems.
+In some dogs, Rimadyl causes ulceration and bleeding in the gut, damage to the kidney function, and liver failure due to Hepatotoxicity, all of which are potentially fatal.

-Side effects of Rimadyl can occur with hours of taking the drug, which is why pet owners must be extremely vigilant once Rimadyl has been administered to their dog.
+Rimadyl Side effects in dogs can occur with hours of taking the drug, which is why pet owners must be extremely vigilant once Rimadyl has been administered to their dog.
 In other dogs, adverse symptoms do not appear until a few days have passed.
 Initially the dog might seem a little off colour—perhaps off its food and more lethargic than normal.

 What should I do if my dog appears to be suffering from Rimadyl side effects?

 If your dog has been given Rimadyl and you suspect it has had an adverse reaction to the drug, there are a number of steps you should take without delay.

 Firstly stop giving Rimadyl to your dog immediately, what seems like a non-emergency at first can quickly become one.
 It is best to take the dog to your veterinarian clinic and tell them you suspect Rimadyl toxicity is the culprit.

 If necessary, get a second opinion.
 If the adverse effects of Rimadyl are caught quickly enough, the right course of treatment can be given and the dog should recover.

 You can even contact the pharmaceutical firm with your concerns.
 The Customer Information Sheet (included with the medication) offers the pharmaceutical company’s contact details.
 If you have concerns or issues with a medicine, a number of pharmaceutical businesses offer customer service and technical assistance.